jkool702/forkrun/python/benchmarks/results/numa_5m_study.md

 Reading: there is no NUMA software tax at steady state — the pipeline is at parity (light) or FASTER (medium +12-24%, heavy +28-29%) on fake hardware.
+[SUPERSEDED post-W-PY39 for absolutes and ratios — see addendum at top.
+The mechanism analysis (pipeline overlap) stands; only the winner flipped once UMA stopped serializing spill+scan.]
 W-PY36 profiling corrected the first hypothesis offered here (ring-contention relief): per-instruction efficiency is *worse* on NUMA everywhere (+17.5% cycles, IPC 1.3→1.1, 7× context switches, 67× migrations, 4× syscalls).
 The win is structural: UMA